Enduring power of attorney

 An EPA made before 26 April 2023 only takes effect if registered with the Office of the Ward of Courts.
 An attorney can register the EPA when the donor becomes incapable of managing their affairs.

-The process of making an EPA is the same as before and EPAs that have already been correctly made under the Powers of Attorney Act 1996 remain valid.
+The process of making an EPA is the same as before and EPAs that were already correctly made under the Powers of Attorney Act 1996 remain valid.

 EPAs made on or after 26 April 2023